Human Rights Defender & Director of OT Watch Mongolia

 Clause 8.1.3 banning HRDs from “damaging the legitimate interests and business reputation of others” and Article 7.2 banning HRDs from seeking and receiving resources at the local level were highlighted as being the most problematic.
 Are there any cases in which the law has been used against HRDs?

 Not yet.
-I am guessing that since the Mongolian government is still building its image internationally as being the first country in Asia to pass a HRD protection law they will not trigger these provisions right away.
-Our argument is that these provisions exist in other laws in the criminal code and the civil code, so they do not need to specifically cite in this law.
+I am guessing that since the Mongolian government is still building its image internationally as being the first country in Asia to pass an HRD protection law they will not trigger these provisions right away.
+We argue that these provisions exist in other laws in the criminal code and the civil code, so they do not need to specifically cited in this law.
 They merely act as an axe hanging over the heads of HRDs, waiting to fall.
 The Ministry of Justice explains that provisions under 7.2 are there due to the FATF Recommendation 8 on non-profits.

-Are HRDs aware about the law, including amongst minority and rural populations?
+Are HRDs aware of the law, including amongst minority and rural populations?

 There hasn’t been much movement concerning genuine awareness raising or increasing meaningful access to benefits of the law, especially in rural areas.
 For those that are aware, some fear that with COVID-19 restrictions, they won’t be able to access any of the support anytime soon.

-There are some HRDs, especially those under high risk for fighting for land and environmental rights in rural areas, who think that it is better for this law not to exist.
+There are some HRDs, especially those at high risk for fighting for land and environmental rights in rural areas, who think that this law shouldn’t exist.
 They see Clause 8.1.3 and Article 7.2 as being much stronger than the intention of the law that is being proclaimed, causing more harm than good.
 But, in my opinion, HRDs need to come together to advocate for reform.